 A solution is to remove all the data that we have created during our tests.
-There are various strategies that we can use - and we’ll have a separate blog post to talk about it in more detail - but probably the easiest approach is to use the same test automation to perform the cleanup.
+There are various strategies that we can use - and we’ll have a separate blog post to talk about them in more detail - but probably the easiest approach is to use the same test automation to perform the cleanup.

 The practice of regularly checking that a website or web application is running as it should is also called monitoring.

-At its most low-level implementation we have uptime monitoring, which simply makes sure that your services are up and running.
+At its most low-level implementation we have uptime monitoring, which simply makes sure that our services are up and running.
 This is usually done by checking the response to a call to a HTTP endpoint.
 There are many providers out there to chose from.

-If we decide to run our end-to-end tests on production at regular intervals, we are essentially implementing some frontend monitoring (some call it also user flow monitoring).
+If we decide to run our end-to-end tests on production at regular intervals, we are essentially implementing some frontend monitoring (some call it user flow monitoring).